frauddecoder/fraud-transaction-scoring/README.md

 # ⚡️ Real-Time Fraud Detection Scoring System

-> A production-ready fraud scoring pipeline using Python, XGBoost, FastAPI, and Streamlit — ideal for fintech, SaaS, and e-commerce.
+> A production-ready fraud scoring pipeline using Python, XGBoost, FastAPI, and Streamlit for fintech, SaaS, and e-commerce.

 ---